nodejs/admin/social-team.md

 ### Re-certification

 An annual recertification vote is required for all Social Team members.
-For an individual to be recertified, a simple majority vote in favor of recertification is required by both the TSC and CommComm.
+For an individual to be recertified, a simple majority vote in favor of recertification is required by the TSC.

 ### Removal

-A member of the Social Team may be removed by the request of any TSC or CommComm member.
+A member of the Social Team may be removed by the request of any TSC member.
 This request can be raised in the same way as is listed for raising an [objection](#objection) to a nomination, in the original nomination issue.

 ### Membership Expectations